The Butcher, the Chef and the Swordsman: Production

-The Butcher, the Chef and the Swordsman is the first feature film from Daniel Yu's Beijing-based production company First Cut Features and the debut feature of director Wuershan.
+The Butcher, the Chef and the Swordsman is the first feature film from Tang XiRu's (唐郗汝) Beijing-based production company First Cut Pictures and the debut feature of director WuErShan (乌尔善) that emerged from the prestigious First Cuts Pictures STAR Screenwriting Workshop and FirstCuts Film Project.
 It was also Fox International's second Chinese production after Hot Summer Days (2010).

 Release

 The Butcher, the Chef and the Swordsman premiered on September 16, 2010 at the Toronto International Film Festival in the Midnight Madness section marking the first time a film from China has been shown at this sidebar.
 It was also screened at the Pusan Film Festival.
 The film was presented by Doug Liman at the festival.
 It was released theatrically on 17 March 2011 in Southeast Asia, North America, Australia and New Zealand simultaneously.

 Reception

 After the premiere in Toronto, reception was generally mixed.
 Variety wrote that "even fanboys will be hard-pressed to engage with this quasi-martial-arts epic or even follow its ornate, overlapping plotlines.
 Of course, midnight screenings and some cultish enthusiasm are always possible."
 Eye Weekly gave the film two stars out of five, noting that "The Butcher, the Chef and the Swordsman is really only memorable for its twitchy incoherence.
 Essentially a story within a story within a story, TBTCTS veers from terrible (the over-the-top Butcher vs whorehouse scenes, minus the surreal hip-hop sequence) to actually pretty decent (the second narrative frame involving what amounts to a revenge story, Iron Chef-style)" Film Business Asia gave the film a positive rating of seven out of ten praising the script and the cast.